MohammadFneish7/WhatsappAgent/README.md

 # WhatsappAgent
 This is a Whatsapp message sending automation library using Selenium framework, based on the Whatsapp web app.
-Try the [Demo App](https://raw.githubusercontent.com/MohammadFneish7/WhatsappAgent/main/WhatsappAgentUI/WhatsappAgent-Demo.zip).
+Get and try the demo App from the [latest release](https://github.com/MohammadFneish7/WhatsappAgent/releases/latest).

 # Usage
 ```